sinocelt/ai-video-analyzer/README.md

 - URL processing uses `yt-dlp`; only process content you have rights to use.
 - Large videos can be slow on CPU.
 Use smaller Whisper models for speed.
 - In `auto` mode, temporary Gemini 503 issues can fail over to Groq automatically.

+## Development Notes

+This project was developed with assistance from OpenAI Codex for code generation and iteration.